jerobado/Study/ASP.NET Core/README.md

 # Definition of terms/concept

+**Application logic**
+- things that implement your business logic in your application

 **Application model**
 - it's a typically a whole group of different services and classes and is more of a concept -- anything needed to perform some sort of business action in your application.